Ernest Y. Zhang

-ERNEST YUYAN ZHANG is currently the director of the China program at the Missouri School of Journalism with research interests focusing on media management, media economics, and international communication.
+ERNEST YUYAN ZHANG is currently the director of the China program at the Missouri School of Journalism with research interests focusing on media management, media economics, media convergence, and international communication.
 Zhang completed his doctorate at the School in May 2008 with his dissertation focusing on media convergence.
-When he defended his dissertation, Dean Mills, dean of the School, commented that Zhang was one of the researchers in the United States who best understands convergence.
+When he defended his dissertation, Dean Mills, then dean of the School, commented that Zhang was one of the researchers in the United States who best understands convergence.

 Before coming to Missouri in 2000, Zhang spent years in China as an editor and reporter.
 While working with Guangzhou Daily Press Group, he acted as deputy director of the Political and Cultural News Department, and managing editor of the English-language Guangzhou Morning Post, affiliated with the group that is China’s first and most profitable newspaper conglomerate.
 After getting his master’s degree from the Missouri School of Journalism, he started his doctoral study in fall 2002.